sbalcombe/stuartbalcombe/src/pages/a/what-i-learned-in-2017/index.md

 ### Coaching Freelancers
 One of the most enjoyable parts of building Sail was having the opportunity to work closely with so many awesome freelancers.
 I was able to learn a lot about the specific problems that freelancers face; both as independent business owners and as digital creatives.
-Sharing my knowledge and seeing the impact on an individuals business was especially rewarding.
+Sharing my knowledge and seeing the impact on an individual's business was especially rewarding.
 The biggest success was helping Paige Brunton more than double her prices!
 If you're a freelancer interested in increasing your income in 2018 take a look at my new [Freelance Growth Plan](/freelance-growth-plan).

 ### Personal
 This year was much more stable than 2016 without visa applications and weekly train journeys between Boston and Philadelphia.
-Brittany and I passed celebrated our first year of marriage and began the tormentuos process of buying a house (yet to close, but close).
+Brittany and I celebrated our first year of marriage and began the tormentuos process of buying a house (yet to close, but close).
 We found a house we love and are looking forward to making it a home in 2018.
 We will still be a short commute to Philadelphia and close to family in the area.
 I’m excited and a little nervous to move in and take on some new “hobbies”.

 ## Key Takeaways
 **Simple doesn’t mean easy**.
 Anything that appears simple is usually anything but behind the scenes.
 It takes conscious effort to build a simple, focused product.
-Don’t be afraid to cut bloated features, or even better don’t build at to begin with.
+Don’t be afraid to cut bloated features, or even better don’t build it to begin with.

 **Marketing is getting personal**.
 Sending blanket emails and “hacking” growth provides a poor user experience.
 Get to know your customers better and focus on positioning your solution to their unique problems.
 This usually requires a combination of product design and education.